brianpatrick/cosmic-view-life/README.md

 <!-- ORGANIZATION -->
-## Organization
+# Programs

-The repository is organized into by following directory structure:
+Well, scripts.
+But scripts can be programs, too.

-### `/csv_to_openspace.py`
+## `csv_to_openspace.py`

-Transforms Wandrille's CSV file with points and taxonomy data to star (or point) assets and labels.
+Transforms CSV files with points and taxonomy data to point (or star) assets and labels in OpenSpace.

 The program: